 What do I think?

 What do I feel?

 What do I need?

-The fruits of using what as part of my journaling practice are deeply nourishing.
-For example, one recent Sunday I was wondering why I felt so anxious.
+One recent Sunday I was wondering why I felt so anxious.
 Morning stomach snakes had been plaguing me for over a week.
 And there were a number of possible causes, as it had been a royally triggery week.
-But using why I discovered the main source: an old letter.
+Bu using why I discovered the main source: an old letter.
 In fact, a letter written in 2001 by my mother (who died a year later).
 Ugh, seriously.
 Why, why, why?
 So I journaled.
 Why did reading the letter trigger me?
 And, eventually, that became clear.
 Then, I went on to ask, What might relive this anxious feeling? and it helped me realize that writing a letter back would help.

 It's culturally consistent to favor a route that's "productive," industrious, and gets you ahead; however, introspection (especially for writers) deserves its uncomfortable, brooding place at the table.
 Take the time to ask why before jumping onto the motorbike fueled by asking what.